How To Keep Desktop Icons From Rearranging (5 Ways To Stop)

 You will need to check your default settings to see what may be causing your icons to rearrange, but it could be any combination of the suggestions above.

-Tips & tricks for arranging your desktop icons
+Tips & tricks to positively change desktop icons

 There are many benefits to personalizing your workspace, especially if your work happens mainly on your computer.

-If you are using your computer constantly, you can think of it as your office or workspace.
+If you are using your computer constantly, you can consider it your office or workspace.

 On the other hand, having an organized desktop helps with efficiency in your workspace.
 Having a cluttered desktop may make things harder to find and bog down your ability to work.